fortran-lang/fortran-lang.org/learn/quickstart/variables.md

 ```

 {% include note.html content="Fortran code is __case-insensitive__; you don't have to worry about the
-capitalisation of your variable names but it's good practice to keep it consistent." %}
+capitalisation of your variable names, but it's good practice to keep it consistent." %}

 Note the additional statement at the beginning of the program: `implicit none`.
 This statement tells the compiler that all variables will be explicitly declared; without